AlibabaCloudDocs/petadata/intl.en-US/API Reference/How to use RAM authorization/Authorize resources using RAM.md

 Currently, RAM only supports authorizing DBInstance.

-Describe resources to be authorized through RAM as follows.
+The authorization rules of RAM are listed as follows.

 |Resource|Description in an authorization policy|
 |--------|--------------------------------------|